 As one would expect, Leighton in Cheshire was at one time held by the family.
 "At the time of the Domesday Survey this place belonged to Robert de Rodelent, after whose death it was given to the barons of Montalt, of whom it was held by the Leighton family."

-Important Dates for the Leighton family
+Early History of the Leighton family

 This web page shows only a small excerpt of our Leighton research.
 Another 170 words (12 lines of text) covering the years 1391, 1693, 1525, 1593, 1549, 1591, 1530, 1610, 1570, 1609, 1565, 1622, 1614, 1611, 1684, 1661, 1671, 1671, 1674, 1653, 1662, 1661, 1622, 1705 and 1797 are included under the topic Early Leighton History in all our PDF Extended History products and printed products wherever possible.